FIRST_VALUE and LAST_VALUE Analytic Functions

 SQL>

-This is because the default windowing clause is "RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW", which in this example means the current row will always be the last value.
-Altering the windowing clause to "RANGE BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING" gives us the result we probably expected.
+This is because the default windowing clause is "RANGE BETWEEN UNBOUNDED PRECEDING AND CURRENT ROW", which in this example means the first row with the same value as that of the current row will always be the last row considered.
+Altering the windowing clause to "ROWS BETWEEN UNBOUNDED PRECEDING AND UNBOUNDED FOLLOWING" gives us the result we probably expected.

 SELECT empno,